Brian Austin Green Reportedly ‘All-In’ On A Relationship With Model Tina Louise

 Louise has been helpful to Green since he has felt lonely as of late, and she “reenergizes him and he likes the person he is becoming when he is around her.”

-The insider said, “Things are really in a good spot to continue to get even better, Tina makes him happy and that is what he needs right now.”
+“Things are really in a good spot to continue to get even better, Tina makes him happy and that is what he needs right now,” the insider said.

-The outlet reported that at the end of June, he and Louise were spotted enjoying a “long, romantic” lunch at Sugar Taco, which is a trendy vegan restaurant located on Melrose Boulevard.
+Hollywood Life reported that at the end of June, he and Louise were spotted enjoying a “long, romantic” lunch at Sugar Taco, which is a trendy vegan restaurant located on Melrose Boulevard.

 Supposedly, the two dined at the eatery for two hours before departing together in the actor’s car.